greg7mdp/parallel-hashmap/README.md

 ![mt_stl_flat_par comparison](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/mt_stl_flat_par_both_run2.PNG?raw=true)

-We notice in this last graph that the memory usage peaks, while still smaller than those of the flat_hast_map, are larger that those we saw when populating the *parallel_hash_map* using a single thread.
+We notice in this last graph that the memory usage peaks, while still smaller than those of the *flat_hash_map*, are larger that those we saw when populating the *parallel_hash_map* using a single thread.
 The obvious reason is that, when using a single thread, only one of the submaps would resize at a time, ensuring that the peak would only be 1/16th of the one for the *flat_hash_map* (provided of course that the hash function distributes the values somewhat evenly between the submaps).

 When running in multi-threaded mode (in this case eight threads), potentially as many as eight submaps can resize simultaneaously, so for a *parallel_hash_map* with sixteen submaps the memory peak size can be half as large as the one for the *flat_hash_map*.